apache/pulsar-site/docs/concepts-cluster-level-failover.md

 ### Why does cluster-level failover fail?

-Obviously, the cluster-level failover will fail if the backup cluster is unreachable by active Pulsar clients.
+Obviously, the cluster-level failover does not succeed if the backup cluster is unreachable by active Pulsar clients.
 This can happen for many reasons, including but not limited to:

 * Power failure

-   the backup cluster is shut down or does not function normally.
+   The backup cluster is shut down or does not function normally.

 * Crashed storage space

-   primary and backup clusters do not have enough storage space.
+   Primary and backup clusters do not have enough storage space.

 * If the failover is initiated, but no cluster can assume the role of an available cluster due to errors, and the primary cluster is not able to provide service normally.